 Pronouns: They/them or she/her.
 "They" makes me feel sparkly and good.

 Medium of choice: I dabble in many things, but right now, I'd classify my focus as social art, community art, and placemaking.
-In these pictures, we're standing in front of the Alberta Free Hutch, which my partner and I have been running for a couple of years.
+In these pictures, we're standing in front of the Alberta Free Hutch, we have been running for a couple of years.
 This used to be an active space for free boxing, and then it went through a few phases and became the AFH.
 There have been so many changes on Alberta, it rests on land stolen from Native folks, and is one of many Portland streets with a history of displacing Black folks.
 We wanted to make sure that this brightly colored free-stuff space existed to juxtapose the expensive, bland cream-color-with-airplants trend taking over Portland.
 My main goal has been to ensure people of color and low income folks in the neighborhood have a place that they know they're cared for, and can get their needs met.
 Interestingly, the more affluent the community becomes, the more unusable items people dispose of in here, and the more it gets abused.
 It seems like when more people who have less use the space (especially femme-aligned folks and poc), we see more people inclined to tidy when they take, and give things that are special- it feels like more personal gifts.
 It tells me that they understand it's people powered, and that there are humans on the receiving end.
 When the neighborhood gets new, more affluent neighbors, we get a peculiar mix of some VERY nice stuff, and way more unusable stuff (I really don't understand who thought that their un-scooped kitty litter was a nice gift).
 It sends a message that maybe people think it's run by magic...
 And in a way, it is!
 But it's people-powered magic.
 We've recently taken it down, as it's been an awesome learning experience (public exhibit, even?), but it wouldn't be sustainable for us to do forever.
 Next, we'll be focusing on POC led creative reuse workshops.
 We're hoping to get that happening by the end of this year.
 I do more traditional art too, but I've made a point of burning all of my portfolios.

 Karaoke jam: I don't have one!
 I mostly just sing in the shower when I'm home alone.
 There, I have more of a repertoire.